reckhou/MidiBard/README.md

 ❖ Track visualization, helps for testing/debugging.

 # How to Install
-To use you need to install and boot the game by using [FFXIVLauncher](https://github.com/goatcorp/FFXIVQuickLauncher).
+You need to install and boot the game by using [FFXIVLauncher](https://github.com/goatcorp/FFXIVQuickLauncher).

-This tutorial assumes you installed FFXIVLauncher and boot the game by it, and you have the basic knowledge of the usage of the Dalamud plugin system.
+This tutorial assumes you installed `FFXIVLauncher` and boot the game by it, and you have the basic knowledge of the usage of the `Dalamud plugin system`.

-You need to add my custom plugin repository to install MidiBard.
+You need to add our custom plugin repository to install MidiBard:
 `https://raw.githubusercontent.com/reckhou/DalamudPlugins-Ori/api6/pluginmaster.json`

 Please open ``Dalamud Settings``, on ``Experimental`` page, add a ``Custom Plugin Repository`` as below: